Author Kyle Shigekuni / Category Kava / Originally Published: March 11th, 2019

 Like you when I started drinking kava, I focused much more on percentages of kavalactones in the kava, I didn't realize I was only seeing a fraction of the whole story.

-Kava acts as a natural benzodiazepine, calming one's mood and generating a sense of euphoria from within, without the common associated addictive withdrawls of its synthetic counterparts.
+Kava can act as a natural benzodiazepine, calming one's mood and generating a sense of euphoria from within, without the common associated addictive withdrawls of its synthetic counterparts.
 However, unlike benzodiazepines, kava "appears not to adversely affect cognitive function, mental acuity, or coordination".

 But this is all a generic interpretation of kava, because kava's effects differ dramatically depending on the percentange and specific chemotype of the blend.

 "Kava chemotype" is a term that refers to the distinct order of kavalactone densities present in the kava.
 Kava comes in different kavalactone chemotypes depending on where and what variety is grown and/or blended.
-This is why we recommend beginners to stop focusing primarily on kavalactone percentage, because it's generally more important to focus on the particular chemotype.
-There are 6 common kavalactones which are the major constituents to make up a particular strain of kavas chemotype.
+This is why we recommend to stop focusing primarily on kavalactone percentage, because it's generally more important to focus on the particular chemotype.
+There are 6 common kavalactones which are the major constituents to make up a particular strain of kavas chemotype, and the order in which these arrive create the unique synergistic effects that differ between varietals.

 Like your own custom sundae at the local ice cream shop, you can customize the experience to your liking depending on the chemotype you pick.